 The Annual Allowance is the maximum amount of money you can put into a defined contribution (DC) scheme, or the total amount of benefits you can build up in a defined benefit (DB) scheme in a tax year, before you may have to pay tax.
-It's currently for the 2020/21 tax year £40,000 a year, for most people.
+From 6 April 2024 it is £60,000 for most people.